 The next person to track an invasive species or monitor the health of vital shoreline habitat is… you!

 Volunteer groups led by marine scientists will gather data on sea stars, forage fish (small fish that salmon, sea birds, marine mammals and others rely on for food), intertidal species, and more that will help protect these species’ habitats and longevity.
-Information collected through citizen science efforts provides a baseline of data that inform policy, management plans, restoration efforts, cleanups, and other important projects.
+Information collected through community science efforts provides a baseline of data that inform policy, management plans, restoration efforts, cleanups, and other important projects.

 Become a North Sound Steward